SoftwareHeritage/swh-model/README.md

 Implementation of the Data model of the Software Heritage project, used to archive source code artifacts.

-This module defines the notion of Persistent Identifier (PID) and provides tools to compute them:
+This module defines the notion of SoftWare Heritage persistent IDentifiers (SWHIDs) and provides tools to compute them:

 ```sh
    $ swh-identify fork.c kmod.c sched/deadline.c